matthewhowell/reasonable-colors/README.md

 Available values for SHADE:
 	1, 2, 3, 4, 5, 6

-Minimum contrast can be inferred by the difference bewtween two SHADE numbers
+Minimum contrast can be inferred by the difference between two SHADE numbers

 - Difference of 2: (3:1)
 - Difference of 3: (4.5:1)
 - Difference of 4: (7:1)

-More infromation available at: https://www.reasonable.work/colors
+More information available at: https://www.reasonable.work/colors